A1y0sh4/The-Great-Unciv-Rework/README.md

 -Buildings and Roads Upkeep raise by +5% each time you get into the next era (up to +35%)

--The maintainance of ALL military units is raised by +65%, but some UnitsTypes receive an additional raise
+-The maintainance of ALL military units is raised by +4% per era, but some UnitsTypes receive an additional raise

 (Mounted: +25%,
  Water: +50%,